Shareholder and director loans: Should I borrow money from my company?

 If you, as a shareholder or someone affiliated with a shareholder, take money out of your company which isn’t wages* or a dividend, then you’ve probably just borrowed company money.
 The cash could be a one-off lump sum or it could be taken out in little bits every other day.
-Either way, it’s a loan and could be the subject of Division 7A of the Income Tax Assessment Act 1936 which seeks to tax those doing the borrowing.
+Either way, it could be a loan and therefore subject to Division 7A of the Income Tax Assessment Act 1936 which seeks to tax those doing the borrowing.

 These are called “shareholder loans”, but are also commonly referred to as “directors loans”.
 Regardless of what you call them, there can be serious implications if they aren’t managed properly – for your tax bill and for your company’s financial health.

 *it's worth noting here that if the amounts coming out are semi-regular in nature then the ATO may just decide the amounts were actually wages regardless of what you've called them.

 Often people borrow money from their company for reasons unconnected to their company, such as to top up their salaries.
 Also:

 Loans can start small, but can grow fast because they are fed by shareholders/directors drawing money from the business.
 Often, there’s no scrutiny of those transactions other than by the person borrowing the money.

 Under Division 7A, shareholder or directors loans are meant to be set up through a formal loan agreement, detailing interest charges and repayment terms.
 Often, such loans are not set up properly.

 Loans can raise red flags with the ATO when disclosed in a company tax return.